Updated on July 14th, 2022

 9. Figure Out How to Get Academic Help

 Many colleges have resources available to help students who are struggling academically.
-There could be tutoring or other student services, as well as access to library staff or other knowledgeable individuals.
+There could be tutoring or other student services, as well as access to talk to library staff or other knowledgeable individuals.

 Your student should review any academic resources that are at their disposal.
 That way, if they need some support, they know right where to turn.